intel/iotg-yocto-bsp-public/README.md

  DEFAULTTUNE = "corei7-64"
  MULTILIBS = "multilib:lib32"
  DEFAULTTUNE_virtclass-multilib-lib32 = "corei7-32"
+ PACKAGE_EXCLUDE_pn-<Image name> = "lib32-libgmp-dev lib32-xtrans-dev lib32-python3-core"
 ```

+Image name can be core-image-sato or core-image-sato-sdk.
+The above libraries are known to cause issue on
+multilib image and should be excluded.

 At the end of a successful build, you should have a live image that you can boot from a USB flash drive.
 You can deploy the hddimg image to a USB or SATA device.